Sunday, May 9, 2021

 I also encourage you to read this short column by Adrienne Carmack, MD, a board-certified urologist and one of the board members of Doctors Opposing Circumcision.
 For a comprehensive, evidence-based review of non-therapeutic penile circumcision, see Evidence and Ethics on: Circumcision by Rebecca Dekker, PhD, RN and Anna Bertone, MPH.

 Finally, I urge you to visit the website of Doctors Opposing Circumcision.
 Here you can find useful information and resources, including information on conscientious objection if you are currently involved in obstetrics and neonatal care.
 Nurses for the Rights of the Child also provides information on conscientious objection in a brochure that can be downloaded from its website.
-Once you have come to the unavoidable conclusion, as many of us in healthcare already have, that participation in medically-unnecessary and non-consensual genital surgeries is incompatible with the ethical duties of healthcare providers, you will find it difficult, if not impossible, to do so.
+Once you have come to the unavoidable conclusion, as many of us in healthcare already have, that to participate in medically-unnecessary and non-consensual genital surgeries is incompatible with the ethical duties of healthcare providers, you will find it difficult, if not impossible, to do so.
 Both the DOC and NRC websites have guidance for medical professionals that can help.

 And if you have any other questions or would like to discuss this further, please do not hesitate to contact me directly at my email address: balashinsky@yahoo.com.